Introducing Interaction Value

 Digital interaction strategies profoundly influence corporate behaviour, performance and reputation, including customer perceptions, experiences and how people respond to them.

 The learning loop that interaction value metrics establishes lays the foundations for robust, continual, improved digital performance, helping decision-makers to understand Interaction Value (IV) levels across various parts and functions of the business.

 Interaction value evaluations can be machine-readable.
 They can be embedded into the organisation as a continual, self-running organisational learning tool.
 Interaction value mapping can help create self-improving, adaptive businesses.

-Visceral Business was the first digital business consultancy to introduce the idea of the ‘quantified organisation’ in 2010.
-Since then it’s a concept that’s been gaining in use.
-Interaction Value is a step on from that, it’s about the relationship between what the organisation exists to do and how well interaction throughout the business is working to achieve it.
-It uses data available across core functions and the service or product relationship lifecycle as well as user engagement internally.
+Visceral Business was the first digital business consultancy to introduce the idea of the ‘quantified organisation’ in 2012 and since then it’s a concept that’s been gaining currency.
+Interaction Value is a step on from that, about the relationship between what the organisation exists to do and how well interaction throughout the business is working to achieve it.
+It uses data available across all functions, the service or product relationship lifecycle, as well as user engagement internally.